-DANIEL (*****L): Daniel Boulud was still pinching himself the evening of our visit: the illustrious French chef, received his 3rd Michelin Star the week before.
-It took the little red book quite a long time to give the supreme consecration to Boulud, who achieved his culinary fame in the late 1980s and early 1990s as the executive chef at Le Cirque.
+DANIEL (*****L): French Chef Daniel Boulud received his 3rd Michelin Star in 2010; he lost one star in 2015.
+It took the Red Guide decades to give the supreme consecration to Boulud; it took only five years to punish this generous, epicurean chef who achieved his culinary fame in the late 1980s and early 1990s as the executive chef at Le Cirque.
 In 1997, the old Le Cirque space has been annexed by Daniel: the most prestigious restaurant in the USA, and the prime dining spot for the Manhattan society and celebrity.

 Boulud has spent millions of dollars to make his flagship restaurants as elegant, splendiferous and comfortable as possible.
 Daniel is everything but trendy.
 We fell and even smell the essence of luxury right on the doorstep.
 But the strength of the cuisine, the quality of the wine, and the anticipating attitude of the perfectly trained staff are the elements which made our visit unforgettable.